Pu'er tea: Maocha or rough tea

 The first step in making raw or ripened pu'er is picking appropriate tender leaves.
 Plucked leaves are handled gingerly to prevent bruising and unwanted oxidation.
 It is optional to wilt/wither the leaves after picking and it depends on the tea processor, as drying occurs at various stages of processing.
 If so, the leaves would be spread out in the sun, weather permitting, or a ventilated space to wilt and remove some of the water content.
 On overcast or rainy days, the leaves will be wilted by light heating, a slight difference in processing that will affect the quality of the resulting maocha and pu'er.

-The leaves are then dry-roasted using a large wok in a process called "killing the green" (殺 青; pinyin: shā qīng), which arrests most enzyme activity in the leaf and prevents full oxidation.
+The leaves are then dry-roasted using a large wok in a process called "killing the green" (殺青; pinyin: shā qīng), which arrests most enzyme activity in the leaf and prevents full oxidation.
 After pan-roasting, the leaves are rolled, rubbed, and shaped into strands through several steps to lightly bruise the tea and then left to dry in the sun.
 Unlike green tea produced in China which is dried with hot air after the pan-frying stage to completely kill enzyme activity, leaves used in the production of pu'er are not air-dried after pan-roasting, which leaves a small amount of enzymes which contribute a minor amount of oxidation to the leaves during sun-drying.
 The bruising of the tea is also important in helping this minimal oxidation to occur, and both of these steps are significant in contributing to the unique characteristics of pu'er tea.